dgcuff/montypython-repository/_holygrail/introduction.md

 -Grue (09-Aug-92)

 As a side note, to the note above about "_Any Scene or dialogue that was crossed out begins with a "\|" before it.
-Anything Penciled in has a "+", I also put cut information before penciled in._" I've added markdown formatting for these changes with an :information: :heavy-minus-sign: [^-] or :information: :heavy-plus-sign: [^+] emoji sequence at the beginning of any affected line, with cut text additionally ~~struck out~~.
+Anything Penciled in has a "+", I also put cut information before penciled in._" I've added markdown formatting for these changes with an :information_source: :heavy_minus_sign: [^-] or :information_source: :heavy_plus_sign: [^+] emoji sequence at the beginning of any affected line, with cut text additionally ~~struck out~~.

 Leveraging the power of Github, folks are welcome to edit the source file and submit a pull request for consideration.
 Minor corrections such as spelling or typographic errors (not additive or subtractive of content) will almost certainly be approved.
 Folks can also submit an issue/suggestion for consideration.